apisec-inc/documentation/docs/SetupProfile.md

 ## **12.5 View My Profile**
-User can view his profile by visiting 'My Profile' under the user Profile menu.
+You can view your user profile by visiting 'My Profile' under the user Profile menu.
 This section also provides the option to view organizatoin access and reset the password.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322735-1d0176cb-3d7b-45b8-aa7c-5ed0284f132b.png" />